LISTEN TO AUDIO OF THIS CONTENT

-Gabapentin helps to regulate the release of the neurotransmitter called glutamate, which in turn calms down excited nerve cells in the brain – this can reduce neuropathic pain, seizures, and restless leg syndrome.
+Gabapentin helps to regulate the release of the neurotransmitter called glutamate, which in turn calms down excited nerve cells in the brain.

 Can you get high on Gabapentin?
 The answer is a qualified “YES”.

-Users report that to get high on Gabapentin, they need to take doses that are significantly greater than the therapeutic, medically-approved maximum daily dose of 3600mg taken orally, divided into 3-1200mg dosages for treatment of severe epileptic seizures.
+Users need to take large doses that are significantly greater than the therapeutic, medically-approved maximum daily dose of in order to get high.

-The effects of the drug vary from person to person, depending on an individual’s psychiatric history, past drug usage, dosage and a number of other factors.
+The effects of the drug vary from person to person.
+It depends on an individual’s psychiatric history, past drug usage, dosage and a number of other factors.
 Evidence suggests that when misused, gabapentin can bring about some of the following:

 - Relaxation and a sense of calm

-Because of gabapentin’s suppresses nerve pain, essentially calming users, it’s often abused alongside of opioid painkillers, like oxycontin, oxycodone or Vicodin.
+Gabapentin suppresses nerve pain, essentially calming users.
+It’s often abused with opioid painkillers, like oxycontin, oxycodone or Vicodin.
 Benzodiazepines, such as Xanax or Alprazolam, medications prescribed for anxiety have also been popular with recreational gabapentin users.

 Can You Overdose on Gabapentin?

-That’s not to say that it’s not possible to OD on Gabapentin – in one case, a 62-year-old woman was deemed to have died due to “intentional ingestion of excess Gabapentin” during an autopsy, and a number of other deaths have been linked to Gabapentin overdose.
+It’s not possible to overdose on Gabapentin – in one case, a 62-year-old woman was deemed to have died due to “intentional ingestion of excess Gabapentin” during an autopsy, and a number of other deaths have been linked to Gabapentin overdose.
 This could be partially because taking high doses of Gabapentin can cause users to feel suicidal.

-What Happens If You Mix Gabapentin and Alcohol?
+What Happens If Gabapentin and Alcohol Are Mixed?